yury-lysogorskiy/lammps/doc/src/fix_langevin_gjf.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 No information about this fix is written to :doc:`binary restart files <restart>`.
-For the Bruenger thermostat: Because the state of the random number generator is not saved in restart files, this means you cannot do "exact" restarts with this fix, where the simulation continues on the same as if no restart had taken place.
+Because the state of the random number generator is not saved in restart files, this means you cannot do "exact" restarts with this fix, where the simulation continues on the same as if no restart had taken place.
 However, in a statistical sense, a restarted simulation should produce the same behavior.
 The "exact" restart is done with either vfull or vhalf velocity output for as long as the choice of vfull/vhalf is the same for the simulation as it is in the restart file.

 The :doc:`fix_modify <fix_modify>` *temp* option is supported by this fix.
 You can use it to assign a temperature :doc:`compute <compute>`